LeoQK/Manual/README.md

 ## Why we're here

 Video games are considered entertainment technology for consumer play.
 But in our complex world, games and gamers have vast potential to contribute to enterprise decision-making.
 We believe that gaming skillsets can be critical assets to organizations in tackling the complex problems of our world.
+We're how to discover how gaming skills can best be appled to real-world problems and careers.

-We're here to advance the application of gaming skills to real-world problems and careers.
-We collaborate with gamers and organizations to research and advise on the application of gaming skillsets to enterpise.
+We collaborate with gamers and organizations to advance the application of gaming skills to real-world problems and careers.
+We aim to learn from gamers who have established impactful careers, coach gamers seeking career growth, and work with organizations to help them understand and connect with gaming talent.

 **Below is a snapshot of our beliefs about the transferability of gaming skills and an outline of the collaboration we aim to build with gamers and organizations.**